Conight/RemoteDock/README.md

 ## OAuth Configuration

-Public builds do not ship with third-party cloud OAuth credentials.
-The relevant Info.plist keys live in `RemoteDock/Resources/Configuration/RemoteDockInfo.plist`:

-- `RemoteDockGoogleOAuthClientID`
-- `RemoteDockOneDriveOAuthClientID`
-- `RemoteDockDropboxOAuthClientID`
-- `RemoteDockBoxOAuthClientID`
-- `RemoteDockBoxOAuthClientSecret`
+RemoteDock does not ship with shared third-party cloud OAuth credentials.
+For Google Drive, OneDrive, Dropbox, and Box connections, enter your own OAuth Client ID or Client Secret in the New Connection UI when setting up that provider.

-The OAuth callback scheme is:
+The OAuth callback scheme used by the app is:

 ```text
 remotedock://
 ```

-To enable the full sign-in flow for cloud-drive protocols, create an app in the relevant provider developer console and inject the Client ID or Client Secret into your local build configuration.
-Do not commit personal or production credentials to a public repository.
+Create an app in the relevant provider developer console, allow the `remotedock://` callback URL or scheme where required, then paste the generated credentials into RemoteDock's connection form.
+Do not share personal or production OAuth credentials in public issues.

 ## Project Structure